alec-kingsley/jotter/README.md

 The grammar does not yet allow for the '-' operator to be used outside of subtraction except as the first element of an expression. i.e., `-1 + 3` is fine, as is `3 - 1`, but `3 + -1` is not.

+### Polynomial Solver

+The polynomial solver uses the Aberth method.
+In the previous examples, note that the output was in the form of rational numbers, even though the Aberth method uses iterative approximation.
+This is because once the polynomial solver finds its results, it guesses a close rational number and plugs that back into the original polynomial.
+If that yields an exact solution, then the rational number is returned instead of the approximate one.

 ### Piecewise Functions

 For piecewise functions, the relations are evaluated top-to-bottom, with the first true one found being picked.
 As this is atypical for mathematical definitions, it is not recommended to take advantage of this.